PaulMaly/perlite/README.md

 dispose(userSubscription);
 ```

-To subscribe to store changes use `computed` function to perform any side-effect you need.
-Don't forget to dispose a subscription when you don't need it anymore.
+Use `computed` function to subscribe to the store properties changes and perform any operations or side-effects.
+Dependencies are automatically tracked so you don't need to explicitly declare anything - just use the properties you need.

-Read more about these things in [hyperactiv docs](https://github.com/elbywan/hyperactiv#usage).
+Don't forget to dispose of a subscription if you no longer need it.
+Read more about these things in [hyperactiv guide](https://github.com/elbywan/hyperactiv#usage).

-You able to use stores inside of widget just imported them:
+You able to use stores inside of widget just by importing them:

 ```javascript
 import store$ from './store.js'